chebert/schemeish/README.md

 - Scheme-style streams
 - Vectors

+## CUT

+Cut provides a macro for creating curried functions.
+See documentation for `CUT`.

+## Lexically

+Lexically provides a new lexical environment which can have nested defines.
+Functions/variables can be exported to global scope using expose.
+See `DEFINE` and `EXPOSE`.

 ## AND-LET*

 AND-LET* will evaluate each clause from first to last until one is false.
 If all are true, evaluate body.